raspberrypi/documentation/README.md

 ## Contents

 - [Setup / Quickstart](setup)
+    - Getting started with your Raspberry Pi, including what you need and how to get it booted

 - [Installation](installation)
+    - Installing an Operating System on your Raspberry Pi

 - [Remote Access](remote-access)
+    - Accessing your Pi remotely via SSH, VLC or over the web

 - [Configuration](configuration)
+    - Configuring the Pi's settings to suit your needs

 - [Troubleshooting](troubleshooting)
+    - Got a problem with your Pi?
+Start here

 - [Linux](linux)
+    - Fundamental Linux usage for beginners and more complex information for power users

 - [Usage](usage)
+    - Basic examples to help you get started with the software installed by default in Raspbian

 - [Hardware](hardware)
+    - Technical specifications about the Raspberry Pi hardware and the camera module

 ## Contributions